Page Reviewed / Updated - Mar. 2015

-This Arkansas Medicaid waiver program is administered by the Division of Aging and Adults Services (DAAS).
-Its intended audience is elderly state residents that require nursing home level care.
-It allows individuals to receive care at home, in the homes of their family or in their community instead of in a nursing home.
+The Division of Aging and Adults Services (DAAS) administers this Arkansas ElderChoices Medicaid waiver.
+With this program, the DAAS serves elderly state residents that require nursing home level care.
+Participating individuals receive care at home, in the homes of their family, or in their community instead of in a nursing home.

-The type of services permitted under the ElderChoices Waiver are specifically chosen to increase the ability of the recipient to live on their own or with family caregivers.
+The DAAS has selected the kinds of services to specifically facilitate that care recipients can live independently or with family.
 Services such as adult day care and respite care enable the primary caregivers to work and avoid burn-out.
-Services such as chore and homemaker decreases the individual's dependence on family members.
+Services such as chore and homemaker decrease the individual's dependence on family members.

 Program beneficiaries are given a degree of flexibility in the selection of their care providers.
 While not nearly as much flexibility as in some states, in Arkansas, one may choose from a set of pre-approved providers rather than the state simply sending a caregiver without regards to the individual's personal preferences.

-Arkansas Medicaid Income Limits - In 2014, the monthly income limit for unmarried or widowed applicants is $2,163.
-Married applicants can distribute a certain portion of their joint income which is over that amount to their spouse provided they are not applying for Medicaid as well.
+Arkansas Medicaid Income Limits - In 2015, the monthly income limit for unmarried or widowed applicants is $2,199.
+Married applicants can distribute a certain portion of their joint income that is over the limit to their spouse as long as they are not applying for Medicaid as well.

-Arkansas Medicaid Asset Limits - The 2014 asset limit is $2,000 for an individual.
-For a married couple with a single applicant, the non-applicant can have up to $117,240 in addition to the applicant's $2,000.
-Certain assets are not included when placing a value on their total resources, such as the home and vehicle.
+Arkansas Medicaid Asset Limits - The 2015 asset limit is $2,000 for an individual.
+For a married couple with a single applicant, the non-applicant—who is sometimes called the community spouse—can have up to $119,220 in addition to the applicant's $2,000.
+Certain property is not included when calculating the value on one’s total resources, such as the home that they live in and a single vehicle.

-Asset Transfers Considerations - under-market value asset transfers are reviewed and the applicant may be penalized if these occurred within 5 years of the date of application.
-This review was instigated to disincentivize individuals from giving away resources for the express purpose of Medicaid qualification.
+Asset Transfers Considerations – Gifts and under-market value asset transfers are reviewed and the applicant may be penalized if these occurred within 5 years of the date of application.
+This policy was instigated to discourage individuals from giving away resources to friends and family for the express purpose of qualifying for Medicaid benefits.

 Persons whose are financially ineligible to receive Arkansas Medicaid but cannot afford their cost of care might consider retaining a Medicaid planning professional to help them re-allocate their financial resources into trusts and non-countable assets to allow them to qualify for services.